top of page

 The Montessori Method

-Montessori provides your children with a skill set for the 21st century.
+Montessori education has many unique benefits and equips children with a skill set that is highly-relevant for the 21st century.
 It follows the principles of human development and rests upon the concept of following the child in a prepared environment to unlock their human potential.

 Building confidence and empowerment in growing minds

 The essence of Montessori education is to help children in their development and give them what they need for optimal learning and personal growth.
-Children are placed right into the centre of their world and society and are assisted in becoming caring, self-motivated and fulfilled individuals.
-In the Montessori environment, children are given the freedom to choose and therefore, learning comes naturally.
-Montessori children always view learning positively because they can explore and surface their individuality and unique talents and interests.
-Through the learning process, they gain a deeper understanding of themselves and of others.
+Montessori genuinely places children into the centre of learning about their world, and they are assisted in becoming caring and fulfilled individuals who are ready to take agency.
+One thing setting Montessori apart is the prepared environment in which children are empowered with the freedom to choose and explore within the scope of the specialised materials available.
+Because children are given this freedom and responsibility, learning is always viewed positively and it comes naturally to them throughout their life.
+Montessori children are motivated, self-directed, and able to surface their individuality and unique talents and interests.
+They gain a deeper understanding of themselves and of others.

 Kids learning in a textbook, and a Timeline project in front of them.